Intro to Bead Embroidery Components Tutorial

 If you’re not quite sure what components can do for you, here’s a short video on some of what’s covered.

 Here’s another idea of how to use components, in the bead embroidery bracelets tutorial.

 How to Get the Tutorial

 Your tutorial is delivered as an ebook, so it’s an immediate download.
 This means you can satisfy your “need to bead” at any time of day or night!

 (Keep in mind that while you’re not getting a paperback copy in the mail, it also means that you don’t have to wait for the mailman — yay!)
 Also, because of the nature of this tutorial, there are no refunds.
 But I’ve tried my best to over-deliver for you!

 The Intro to Bead Embroidery Components tutorial is just $10, and you’ll get instructions for making not only the components, but also a necklace and a pendant (or two).
 You’ll get all kinds of compliments, and you’ll be able to proudly say, “Yes, I made this myself!”

-So click the “Add to Cart” button below and you’re on your way to making your very own bead embroidery components and jewelry.
+So click the “Add to Cart” button above and you’re on your way to making your very own bead embroidery components and jewelry.
 It’s secure and you can safely pay with any major credit card.
 You’ll receive the download link in an email lickety-split after you place your order.

 Thanks so much, and enjoy making your very own bead embroidery components!